front-end-intermediate/4-pet-finder/README.md

 };
 ```

-Now that we have the erros in local state, we can display them in the form beneath the name and type fields (photos are optional so we need not display errors there):
+Now that we have the errors in local state, we can display them in the form beneath the name and type fields (photos are optional so we need not display errors there):

 ```js
 <input